serversideup/spin/README.md

 * You shouldn't run Vagrant in production

 ### Laravel Sail
 We love Laravel Sail, but it focuses specifically on Development environments only.
-Sail uses Docker as well, but it's not something that is built to production servers.
+Sail uses Docker as well, but it's not something that is built to run on production servers.

 You should consider `spin` over Laravel sail if:
 - You want your development environment to be a 100% match of your production environment